 Overfishing, unsustainable forestry practices and increasing development—coupled with coral bleaching and climate change—pose major threats to the 400 corals, 1,300 varieties of reef fish, and vulnerable species like saltwater crocodiles, sea turtles, giant clams, and dugong found in and around Palau.
 Losing the rich bounty of the reefs would be devastating to Palau, which relies heavily on the reefs for sustenance, exports, and tourism.

 That’s why we’ve worked closely with the government to establish the country’s protected areas network, which now includes the Ngardok Nature Reserve, protecting Micronesia’s largest freshwater lake.
-Plans are in the works for three more new protected areas to be included into the network in 2013.
+Three more new protected areas have been included into the network in 2013.

 Federated States of Micronesia